 Of course, there are many other ways to enhance the player’s experience through sound design.
 These are just the main ones that significantly influence the overall atmosphere of the video game.

-Is Proficient Sound Design Important?
+Are Proficient Video Game Sound Effects Important?

 Video games are becoming considerably popular and captivating.
 Game developers can cram sophisticated graphics and interactive options into them.
 But visuals, game mechanics, and game audio are complex units.